 Corky has been in captivity longer than any other whale or dolphin.
-She was taken from her family when she was only three years old.
+She was taken from her family at a very young age.
 She’s been pregnant seven times and given birth four times but only two of her babies survived.
 The other two starved to death because the shape of the pool was not suitable for her to nurse them properly.
 Corky is from the Northern Resident population of orcas and she has a large family, including a brother and sister, living wild and free in the waters of British Columbia, Canada.

 Meet Tabo (bottlenose dolphin)